PaulZC/Data_Recovery_System/GoGoGo.md

 - The DRS can also be configured to forward all messages to another RockBLOCK using the message: [RBDESTINATION=nnnnn]
 - where nnnnn is the RockBLOCK serial number (not the IMEI) of the 9603N you wish the messages to be forwarded to
 - Full details can be found on the [Iridium_9603_Beacon webpage](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/RockBLOCK.md#configuring-your-beacon-via-rockblock-operations)
+- The recovery team could use this to track the DRS and release the parachute from anywhere - [without an internet connection](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/RockBLOCK.md#tracking-your-beacon-without-an-internet-connection)

 ## Step 10: Resetting the microcontroller

 - Once the microcontroller has received a 'GoGoGo' message, a 'Gone' flag is set in flash memory.
 Resetting the microcontroller or disconnecting and reconnecting the batteries does not clear the flag
 - To reset the microcontroller into 'Waiting for Go' mode: press and hold the OPEN_A, CLOSE_A, OPEN_B and CLOSE_B buttons, then press and release the RESET button
 - Keep the OPEN_A, CLOSE_A, OPEN_B and CLOSE_B buttons pressed down until the NeoPixel goes green, then release them
 - The 'Gone' flag is now clear.
-The microcontroller returns to Step 5
+The microcontroller returns to [Step 5](https://github.com/PaulZC/Data_Recovery_System/blob/master/GoGoGo.md#step-5-check-the-gnss-fix-status)

 ## Step 11: Resetting the latching relay